 - Students may want to do some research while working on their comics.
 They’ll often start drawing, and only then realize they need to fill a gap in their understanding. (“Oh wait, what did houses look like back then?”)
 For that reason, it’s often useful to have access to research materials & sources while working on our comics.

 Here are some typical sample subjects & topics addressed in past COMICS WORKSHOP residencies, plus links to related projects by Marek and/or student artists:

-- The Civil War Diary of Freeman Colby
+- The Freeman Colby Series of Graphic Novels:

 - “Live Free and Draw”

 State & local history, primary & secondary sources, personal narratives.